 Don’t just chip at a hole.
 Pick three or four different holes with different angles of approach and then place piles of 20-30 balls in different lies and at different distances around the area.
 This lets you practice more different situations around the green which will prevent you from excelling at one area while flattering in all the others.

 Not only should you focus on where you hit your shot from, you should focus on where it lands.
 Elaborating off of this, you should hit a variety of different shot types.
-Set up some of the piles with the purpose of hitting bump and run chips at that spot; maybe you set up one behind a sand trap so you have to hit a flop shot, or another another for a down slope chip, the opportunities are almost endless for the types of shots to practice.
-And…
+Set up some of the piles with the purpose of hitting a bump and run chips at that spot; maybe you set up one behind a sand trap so you have to hit a flop shot, or another for a downslope, the opportunities are almost endless for the types of shots to practice.

-Sully’s Rules #3: “If you hit a wide variety of shots during practice, you will be a better, more confident player during a round.”
+Sully’s Rule #3: “If you hit a wide variety of shots during practice, you will be a better, more confident player during a round.”